 I am SO excited to share what I’ve been working on over the past week.
 Remember that old window I bought?
 Well, it’s now hanging in the kids’ bathroom as a towel rack!

 There are a couple options you have when dealing with lead-based paint: Strip it or seal it.
-After doing a lot of research, sealing it seemed like a MUCH easier option.
+After doing a lot of research, sealing it seemed like a much easier option.
 My mother-in-law was willing to help me seal it with polyurethane down on their farm.
 They had everything I needed, so I was able to complete the process for free!
-(Thank you Ron and Kathy for your help!)
 I started by cleaning the window with a damp cloth to avoid lead dust entering the air.
 There were some areas on the window that needed new caulking, so my father-in-law filled in the spaces.
 My mother-in-law and I taped off the window glass and I applied a coat of polyurethane to both sides.
 I really wanted to keep the old chippy look.

 After the polyurethane had dried (a couple days), we added the faucet knobs which act as the hangers for the towels.
 So cute, right?